In this post, I write about the ethics of writing about what teachers do in our jobs. Is it right to write about what goes in the classroom?

 Not just about education, but cliques, trends, clashes and what works and what doesn't work in the field.
 The department of education is cheering about the new trend, crowdsourcing.

-Since education is failing, the Department of education wants to champion this idea of great educators sharing ideas in the cloud.
-The problem is the bad teacher don't benefit from crowdsourcing.
+Since education is failing, the Department of Education wants to champion this idea of great educators sharing ideas in the cloud.
+The problem is the bad teacher doesn't benefit from crowdsourcing.
 It's enough to teach most teachers how to update lesson plans.

 The first amendment protects my right to free speech but doesn't protect how people respond to what I write.